lengentyh/WCalPackage/GreenSur/README.md

 This program can calculate the surface states on a semi-inifite thin film by using the Green's function method.

 ## Getting Started
-From the step in "STBHmftn", you will know that the maximum hopping distace for the (001) surface is 7.
-Thus you should consturct the finite slab model with 7x2 = 14 layers. (for the reason please referring to the method paper)
+From the step in "STBHmftn", you will know that the maximum hopping distace along the (001) surface is 7.
+Thus you should consturct the finite slab model with 7x2 = 14 layers.
+(for the reason please referring to the method paper: the key concept is block diagonalization along the plane normal)
 1) Prepare the input file (input.txt) for the program "GreenSur.m".
 ```
 GreenSur